2017-2018 ASSU Executive Cabinet

 Zina Jawadi is a member of the Class of 2018 at Stanford University.
 She was born and raised in the San Francisco Bay Area.
 As a student with prelingual bilateral sensorineural hearing loss, Zina is passionate about hearing loss and disability causes.
-On campus, she is the current vice president (and president next year) of Power2ACT, Stanford’s student organization for people with disabilities and their allies.
+On campus, she is the former co-president of Power2ACT, Stanford’s student organization for people with disabilities and their allies.
 Zina has been active with various hearing loss advocacy initiatives, including creating, based on expert interviews and research, a video on techniques for teaching mainstreamed students with hearing loss.
-Zina is president of the Hearing Loss Association of America, California State Association, a nonprofit organization serving Californians with hearing loss.
+Zina is also the president of the Hearing Loss Association of America, California State Association, a nonprofit organization serving Californians with hearing loss.

-Hope G. Yi (they/them) peaked at 18 and was born again as BoJack Horseman.
-They hail from the New Jersey part of New York and like to ruminate about the psychology of cinematography.
+Hope G. Yi (they/them) hails from the New Jersey part of New York and like to ruminate about the psychology of cinematography.
 As Wellness & Mental Health co-lead, Hope believes a balanced approach to mental health is indispensable with respect to all intersecting identities and looks forward to being challenged to think about how we can reframe perspectives on health in a way that is validating and normalizing without being pathologizing or deindividualizing.
 Feel free to shoot them an email, text, Facebook message, and/or heartfelt, handwritten letter, and they will be sure to get back to you promptly, along with an [in]appropriate, carefully hand-picked gif!